Investing/trading is about exploring and exploiting to learn and find the available good opportunities.

 Buffett: “Well, start with the A’s.”

-Farmer is content to stay within his own patch.
+The farmer is content to stay within his field.
 With his patch, he may be open to innovation and change for opportunities to increase productivity and yield.
-The “farmer” is willing to search out for opportunities but only in a defined direction.
+The “farmer” is willing to search for opportunities but only in a defined direction.

 The farmer and fisherman view opportunity differently.